daudix/daudix.one/content/blog/2025-07-16-new-era/index.md

 I was, and still am, trying to reduce the unnecesairy overorganization of... everything; [my social presence](@/blog/2025-01-11-merging-lanes/index.md), my websites (as mentioned earlier I merged a couple of pages with homepage and will retire neocities as a place for journaling), and more that is yet to come.
 I don't have a plan or anything, it's just a direction I'm going in.

-I have wrote a lot about this some time ago (file modification date says January 16th, 2025?) as a reply to questions someone (if you're reading this, hi!) asked me in one group chat, which, while a bit outdated, still conveys the same message as it did back then Here is what I sent, with no edits (I have unfortunately left said group chat and don't have original questions saved anywhere, but it maintains context even without them):
+I have wrote a lot about this some time ago (file modification date says January 16th, 2025?) as a reply to questions someone (if you're reading this, hi!) asked me in one group chat, which, while a bit outdated, still conveys the same message as it did back then.
+I have unfortunately left said group chat and don't have original questions saved anywhere, but it maintains context even without them:

 <details>
 <summary>Click to expand</summary>